COVID-19 IgG/IgM Rapid Test

 PRIMA Lab SA supports healthcare personnel during Coronavirus emergency

-COVID-19 IgG/IgM Rapid Test is a CE Certified immunochromatographic assay for the qualitative detection of immunoglobulin G (IgG) and immunoglobulin M (IgM) antibodies against COVID-19 in human whole blood, serum or plasma specimens.
-For professional in vitro diagnostic use only.
+COVID-19 IgG/IgM Rapid Test is a CE Certified immunochromatographic assay for the qualitative and simultaneous detection of immunoglobulin G and M antibodies against SARS-CoV-2 in human whole blood, serum or plasma specimens.
+For professional use only.

 - high Sensitivity and Specificity standards, when compared to a PCR methodology